imjoy-team/ImJoy/docs/docs/tutorial.md

 For more advanced purposes, you can can use define a user interface with the [**window plugin**](https://imjoy.io/docs/#/development?id=ltconfiggt-block).
 Such an interface is designed with web technology (HTML, JavaScript and CSS) and thus provides maximum flexibility.
 Further, such an interface can communicate with another plugin, e.g. a Python worker that performs the actual analysis.
 For more details, have a look at the dedicated tutorial below.

 ### Python plugin plots in window plugin
 In this tutorial, we show how data generated in a Python plugin (a damped cosine) can be displayed in a window plugin.
-In the window plugin, the data is rendered with JavaScript libararies.
+In the window plugin, the data is rendered with JavaScript libraries.
 This approach thus allows to take full advantage of these very powerful libraries.
 They provide not only a large variety of different types of graphs, but also user-interactivity.
 We provde a simple example for three of the major JavaScript chart libraries:

 * [Plotly](https://plot.ly/javascript/)
 * [C3](https://c3js.org/)